RedHotDEATH/ai-image-sharpening/README.md

+# Self-Supervised Image Denoising using Conditional Blind-Spot Networks and Downsampled Invariance Loss

+This repository presents a self-supervised deep learning framework for image denoising, eliminating the need for clean training targets.
+The method integrates a Conditional Blind-Spot Network (CBN) with a novel Downsampled Invariance Loss (DIL), enabling effective noise removal from real-world and synthetic noisy images.

 ---

 ## 🧠 Project Overview

-- **Problem**: Traditional denoising models require clean images which are often unavailable in practice.
+- **Problem**: Real-world scenarios rarely provide clean image pairs for supervised denoising training.
-- **Solution**: We use blind-spot networks and a novel DIL strategy to train only on noisy data.
+- **Solution**: A blind-spot architecture is paired with a loss function that enforces invariance under spatial downsampling, allowing training using only noisy images.
-- **Goal**: Achieve competitive denoising results without relying on ground-truth clean targets.
+- **Goal**: To perform efficient denoising on both synthetic and real-world noisy images, without requiring ground-truth clean targets.

----

-## 🏗️ Model Architecture

-- **Encoder-decoder backbone (UNet-based)**
-- **Blind-spot convolutional masking**
-- **Conditional context blocks**
-- **Downsampled Invariance Loss function**

-No architecture diagram is used.
-Please refer to the `paper/` folder for detailed textual explanation.

 ---